Why do you save and plant trees instead of doing something else?

 At the time being we do not have the ability to allow supporters to choose the precise location of where their trees will be planted.
-Where we plant is determined by where we can have the largest impact.
+Where we plant is determined by where we can have the largest impact and where animals are in desperate need of reforestation for their habitats.
 You can learn more about where we plant trees by clicking here.

 How much does it cost to plant each tree?

 The price of trees are extremely variable and depend on a large number of factors, from the species type, to the location of planting, to logistics and handling costs.
 While trees can provide valuable products and resources like fruits and building materials, many of the trees we plant directly support locals and their families.